Cosmological parameter inference with Bayesian statistics: Parameters inference in Cosmology

 \section{Parameters inference in Cosmology}

-The simplest way to understand how all the concepts of Bayesian statistics can be applied to cosmology is by an example.
-We consider the typical example in Cosmology, which is the estimation of the Hubble parameter $H_0$ at the present time and the matter density of the Universe $\Omega_m$, assuming a $\Lambda$CDM standard model.
-In this section we use our own Python code using the PyMC3 Python's module in the same way we did with the straight-line example.
-For interested readers, the code can be found in \cite{git}.
-Notice that this can be used not only in cosmology but also with the theory of your preference.
-The main modification is to specify a new model in the method ``pm.model()" and upload your own data.
-All information nedeed is contained within the repository. \\
+Here, we estimate the Hubble parameter $H_0$ at the present time and the matter density of the Universe $\Omega_m$, assuming a $\Lambda$CDM standard model.
+We use our own Python code, which can be found in Reference \cite{git}.

-\textit{The data.-} Let us start by considering the observation we want to analyze.
-For this particular example we focus only on the Cosmic Chronometers, as shown in Figure \ref{HzData}. \\
+\textbf{{The data.-}} For this particular example, we focus only on the Cosmic Chronometers, as shown in Figure \ref{HzData}.

-\textit{The model.-} Our interest, over this example, is to fit the density parameters for each component of the Universe as well as the value of the Hubble parameter at present time.
-For this purpose we use equation \eqref{friedmann3} in terms of redshift $1+z=1/a$, and for simplicity we assume a flat Universe and do not consider radiation.
-Then the model we use in the fitting is given by
+\textbf{{The model.-}} Our interest is to fit the density parameters for each component of the Universe, as well as the value of the Hubble parameter at present time.
+For this purpose, we use Equation \eqref{friedmann3}, and, for simplicity, we assume a flat Universe with a well measured radiation content.
+Then, the model is given by

 constrained by the relation